anita-owens/Machine-Learning-R/README.md

       2. has mortgage loan

       KEY INSIGHT: The bank should limit the number of contacts it has with  a customer.
-What's most likely                      happening is that customers may ignore communication from the bank if its gets too many.
+What's most likely                      happening is that customers may ignore communication from the bank if a customers gets too many.

 PROJECT 2: MARKETING CAMPAIGN OPTIMIZATION - What do customers want?